So you’ve decided to try your hand at sewing?

 Create your own comfort, or give the gift of coziness, with these easy ideas for blankets and quilts!

-Make your own custom receiving blankets, or make a bunch and give them as a shower gift!
+Make your own custom receiving blankets, or make a bunch and give them as a shower gift with your own personalized clothing label.
 They’re super easy to sew, and flannel is inexpensive and comes in a ton of cute patterns.
 Little House Living has a tutorial that will show you how to make a blanket in just a few minutes.

 Sewing Tip: Flannel shrinks up by about an inch after it’s washed and dried.
 If necessary, either factor that into your pattern and buy a little extra yardage.
 Or, prewash flannel fabric before cutting your pattern.
 If it’s for a baby blanket, wash with gentle, baby-safe detergent.